Objectives of the service

 Current Status

-The Space2CLIMB project has made significant progress since its kick-off meeting in December.
-We have gathered insights on biodiversity risk management, measurability, and future service design from our user group, and we have organised the end user needs and use cases consistently with the project’s objectives.
+The Space2CLIMB project made significant progress since its kick-off meeting in December.
+It has gathered insights on biodiversity risk management, measurability, and future service design, and has organised the end user needs consistently with the project’s objectives.